 - Only Friend: Is this for Chloé.

-- Punny Name: The name Raincomprix is pronounced similarly to the French "rien compris", or "understands nothing", alluding to how Chloe manipulates her.
+- Punny Name: The name Sabrina Raincomprix is pronounced similarly to the French "Sabri n'a rien compris", or "Sabri didn't understand anything", alluding to how Chloé manipulates her.

 - Shipper on Deck: Sabrina supports Chloé's affections towards Adrien.